LexiestLeszek/scrapeGPT/README.md

 # ScrapeGPT
 ## Telegram Bot for Web Content Analysis and Question Answering

-ScrapeGPTbot is a Telegram bot designed to scrape and analyze websites, then answer questions based on the scraped content.
+ScrapeGPT is a Telegram bot designed to scrape and analyze websites, then answer questions based on the scraped content.
 The bot utilizes advanced natural language processing techniques to provide accurate responses to user queries.

 ## Features